Our Hawke's Bay Vineyard on the Gimblett Gravels

 Our 60 hectares of vineyards are located on Gimblett Road, where we planted the first vines of what is now the world-famous Gimblett Gravels Winegrowing District.
 Gimblett Gravels is a unique area of land, comprising alluvial deposits exposed when the Ngaruroro River flooded and established a new path 100 years ago.
 The soil is low in nutrients and laden with stones, gravel and silt.
 It is this quality, coupled with the area's warmth, that makes it a perfect spot for viticultural and an integral component of our winegrowing story.

 Daytime temperatures in our vineyards can be up to 3 degrees warmer during the day in summer and autumn compared with most other areas in Hawke's Bay, while thermal conductivity in the stones contributes to warmer evenings.
-With the vineyard sheltered from the prevailing winds by the landmark Roy's Hill, hot daytime temperatures coupled with the warming effects of the stony soil produce grapes of intense flavour.
+Among Napier vineyards and the wider Hawke's Bay region, this microclimate is exceptional - with the vineyard sheltered from the prevailing winds by the landmark Roy's Hill, hot daytime temperatures coupled with the warming effects of the stony soil produce grapes of intense flavour.

 Merlot has an excellent natural aptitude to our vineyard microclimate and is our most widely planted variety.
 It is supported by significant plantings of Chardonnay, Syrah and Cabernet Sauvignon.
-Select plantings of Malbec, Pinot Gris and Viognier are also in place.
+Select plantings of Malbec, Pinot Gris and Viognier round out what makes our estate one of the most diverse Napier vineyards in the region.

 SUSTAINABILITY IN PRACTICE